ihmeuw/vivarium/tutorials/0_Setup.md

      )
 ```

-Next setup your python environment so we can import code inside this ceam_tutorial package:
+Next setup your python environment so we can import the ceam_tutorial package:

 ```sh
 > python setup.py develop
 ```

 You're done with the setup.
-Time to move on to the next [section](./1_Death.md)
+Time to move on to the next [section](./0_Death.md)